Innovation, Innometrics and Intellectual Property Management

 The distributed nature of knowledge and capabilities creates a need to acquire such resources externally.
 Even though knowledge and capabilities can be acquired externally, they still have to be integrated into the existing knowledge base of the firm.
 In order to be able to maximise the advantage of external knowledge assets the firm has to have enough internal knowledge enabling it to perform the integration process (Powell et al, 1996).

-The overall purpose of this research project is to study the management and organisation of inter-organisational arrangements in the biotechnology industry and how they influence the performance and value building of companies.
+The overall purpose of this research project is to study the management and organization of inter-organizational arrangements in the biotechnology industry and how they influence the performance and value building of companies.

 Organisational and attitudinal aspects of entrepreneurship and innovation in academia